Statement of Service for Graduates

-- Organising sign up sheets for presentations and skills sessions organised by employers.
+- Organising booking arrangements for presentations and skills sessions organised by employers.
 In some cases we draw up schedules of interviews for employers.

 - Ensuring that recruitment agencies that contact the Careers Service to advertise opportunities have genuine vacancies and are not simply building a database of potential candidates.

 - Developing and maintaining contacts with alumni of the College.

 - Working with the Association of Higher Education Careers Services (AHECS) in Ireland and with gradireland to produce and update a range of careers booklets, the gradireland directory and the gradireland website.

 - Working with academic Schools to incorporate employability within the curriculum.